Intrauterine Fetal Demise

 • Premature rupture of membranes (when the amniotic sac surrounding the fetus bursts open; also called PROM)

-• Umbilical cord accident (compression, twisting, knotting, etc.)
+• Umbilical cord accident (compression, twisting, knotting, and other problems)

 These risk factors are not the direct cause of intrauterine death.
-However, they are all complications that can lead to IUFDs, which is why it is vital for them to be monitored by a doctor throughout the mother’s pregnancy.
+However, they are all complications that can lead to intrauterine fetal demise, which is why it is vital for a doctor to monitor them throughout the mother’s pregnancy.

-Issues with the fetus and its development can also cause IUFD.
+Issues with the fetus and its development can also cause intrauterine fetal demise.

-• Contracting an infection, such as fifth disease or listeria, from the mother while in the womb
+• Contracting an infection from the mother, like fifth disease or listeria, while in the womb

 • Multiple fetuses in the womb at one time